iptc/python-newsmlg2/README.md

 * 0.9 - Fixed a bug with packaging in the previous version.
 Added support for XML enumerations.
 Updated catalog cache to include latest versions.
 * 0.10 - Fixed more packaging bugs.
+* 1.0 - First stable release.
+Added xs:any support and roundtrip tests.